GoogleCloudPlatform/explainable_ai_sdk/README.md

 #### Get raw attributions

-If users want to get feature attributions over each dimension, `as_tensors` function will return the raw attributions as tensors.
+To get feature attributions over each dimension, use the `as_tensors()` function to return the raw attributions as tensors.

 ```python
 explanations[0].as_tensors()